 You cannot drive if you have had an EVD or shunt insertion for at least 6 months and must inform DVLA

 You cannot drive if you have new visual problems, cognitive problems or stroke like symptoms.

-You cannot drive if you have had a seizure (or fit) as a result of the subarachnoid haemorrhage (this is likely to be a year)
+You cannot drive if you have had a seizure (or fit) as a result of the intraventricular haemorrhage (this is likely to be a year since the last seizure).